What Are Concrete Burns: Causes, Treatment, and Prevention Tips

 Preventing Concrete Burn

 To prevent concrete burns and protect your skin from irritation and chemical burns, it is crucial to follow proper safety measures.
-This includes wearing appropriate personal protective equipment (PPE) and practicing good hand hygiene.
+Safety measures against concrete poisoning include wearing appropriate personal protective equipment (PPE) and practicing good hand hygiene.

 Personal Protective Equipment (PPE)